Tennessee Hardware Store Puts Up ‘No Gays Allowed’ Sign Following SCOUTS Bakery Decision

 — Patrick (@PatrickInNC) June 6, 2018

 The case made its way all the way to the Supreme Court, and in a 7-2 decision, the justices ruled in favor of the baker.
 However, as the newspaper explains, the decision is extremely narrow and applies only to the baker.
-In fact, the decision relied largely on technicalities, including the Court’s opinion that the Commission was openly “hostile” to the baker.
+In fact, the decision relied largely on technicalities, including the court’s opinion that the commission was openly “hostile” to the baker.

 The decision does not broadly strike down Colorado’s, or any other state’s, laws against discrimination on the basis of sexual orientation.
 Other similar cases, including the case of a florist who refused to provide flowers for a gay wedding, are pending before the Supreme Court or are making their way through the federal courts.

-As for Amyx, the narrow Supreme Court ruling, which doesn’t apply to Tennessee broadly or himself specifically, is only the beginning of a change in the national conversation about LGBTQ issues.
+As for Amyx, the narrow Supreme Court ruling, which doesn’t apply to Tennessee broadly, or himself specifically, is only the beginning of a change in the national conversation about LGBTQ issues.

 “Christianity is under attack.
 This is a great win, don’t get me wrong, but this is not the end, this is just the beginning.
 Right now we’re seeing a ray of sunshine.
 This is ‘happy days’ for Christians all over America, but dark days will come.”